SpotifySocial/SpotifySocialApp/back/README.md

 	- 401: Refresh Token not successfully reset

 ### Profile
-- Applicable to routes: /profile, /get, /new
+- Applicable to routes: /profile, /get, /new, /update
 - Fetches user data using the refresh token in the session and adds the user data in the session
 - Returned HTTP codes and responses:
 	- 400: Bad Request, Failed to get Profile

+### Update Token
+- Applicable when fetching the access token during Profile middleware the a new refresh token is issued
+- Updates the Refresh token in the backend database
+- Returned HTTP codes and responses:
+	- 500: Database Update Error

 Note: The error codes and messages of the middleware can also be returned by the routes which they belong to